What Lies Beneath

 My introduction to the franchise, at 8 years old, was 1979's sci-fi slice of Gruyère Moonraker.
 A tongue-in-cheek, gadget-laden Roger Moore will always have a place in my heart simply by the Law of First Exposure.
 I saw some early Sean Connery installments on cable soon after, however, and in my adult years I've come to regard the men who were Bond as most do: Connery is the yardstick by which all are measured.
 George Lazenby wasn't nearly as bad as legend once had it, but he did have the misfortune to be the first Bond in the familiar series who was Not Sean Connery.
 Moore rode the series into utter ridiculousness, but if you were a kid in the '70s and/or simply have an appreciation for camp, he's still a definitive Bond.
 The less said about Timothy Dalton, the better.
 Pierce Brosnan was a welcome take on the sly, suave Moore model for the '90s with a bit of Connery's machismo mixed in.
 Craig is one well-rounded hunk of stoic spy perfect for today.

 I can remember clearly the excitement of watching Craig's debut as Bond, 2006's Casino Royale, unspool in the theater.
-Even casual fans were just happy to have 007 back after another one of the franchise's periodic lulls — the result of legal or financial complications if not both.
+Fans were just happy to have 007 back after another one of the franchise's periodic lulls — the result of legal or financial complications if not both.
 It was a bonus if the new Bond didn't outright suck, and, of course, Royale kicked ass.

 Casino Royale was Fleming's first Bond novel, published in April 1953.
 The next year it was adapted for CBS's TV anthology Climax! (a title that the 007 of the later films would have appreciated) with Bond as an American agent.
 In 1967 Columbia Pictures released a feature film based on the novel, the result of a license acquired in 1955, spoofing the now-popular 007 and starring David Niven.
 Not until Martin Campbell's 2006 version was Casino Royale finally adapted for the long-running Eon series begun in 1962 with Dr. No, shepherded by Albert R. Broccoli and Harry Salzman.